aws-samples/shopfloor-connectivity/examples/greengrass-in-process/README.md

 ```

 >Notice: <br>
-Because we use [`in process model`](../../docs#in-process-and-ipc-deployment-models) the components on which sfc-main depends only unpack the the modules during deployment and do not start a process.
+Because we use [`in process model`](../../docs/sfc-running-adapters.md#running-protocol-adapters-in-process) the components on which sfc-main depends only unpack the modules during deployment and do not start a process.
 So they report State: *Finished*. <br>
 The component sfc-main is the only component which actually start a process and keeps running.

 >Note! <br>